 To qualify you must fit at least ONE of the following criteria:

-The Community and Voluntary Services (CVS) aim to prevent and respond to crisis, support clients most at risk to access a benefits check and provide minor home improvements.
+The Community and Voluntary Services (CVS)aim to prevent and respond to crisis, support clients most at risk to access a benefits check and provide minor home improvements.
 This can include emergency heating, food, clothing, home visits, and transport.
 Visit their website to contact your local CVS in Essex.

 If you are particularly vulnerable during cold weather because of health problems or a disability then you can apply to go on the Priority Services Register.
 People listed on this register will receive special attention in the event of a power cut.

-Do you want to find out how to keep your home, family and personal belongings safe this autumn and winter?
+Do you want to find out how to keep your home, family and personal belongings safe this winter?
 Visit the Essex Police website for their top five safety tips for a number of main crimes that are committed around this time of year and follow the conversation on Twitter #LetsTalkAboutCrime.

 Essex County Fire and Rescue Service is commited to ensuring all the Essex have a working smoke alarm.
 They carry out home safety visits to anyone living in Essex, completely FREE of charge, book yours now.